 A range of undergraduate (and postgraduate) qualifications are available in tourism, tourism management and heritage management.
-It is important to contact individual institutions to identify your particular areas of interest.
+Research courses carefully and contact individual institutions to identify your particular areas of interest.

-The professional body for tourism destination managers is the Tourism Management Institute (TMI), which has a list of TMI-recognised university tourism courses at both undergraduate and postgraduate level.
+The Tourism Management Institute (TMI), the professional body for tourism destination managers, has a list of TMI Recognised Courses at both undergraduate and postgraduate level.

 - wide-ranging IT skills

 - the ability to produce or deliver a quality product or service on a limited budget

 - local knowledge and a lively interest in the sector

 Getting relevant work experience through a work placement, internship, holiday work, volunteering or casual work is vital.
 The number of jobs available each year is limited and competition for roles is strong.

 Work as a tourism assistant in a tourist information centre, for example, can be useful, or work in a marketing, information or economic development role.